siddheshzz/alchemist.github.io/_posts/2025-12-24-S3-Why-we-proxy.md

 ---
 layout: default
-title: 'Why Local S3 Uploads are a "Triangle of Death" (And Why We Proxy)'
+title: "Why Local S3 Uploads are a Triangle of Death (And Why We Proxy)"
 description: "The Localhost Docker S3 Upload Debacle"
 ---

 ## Why we proxy